pay-theory/pay-theory-docs/API/TRANSACTION.md

 The date and time the transaction was created.

 **`failed_reason`: String**
 The failure_code explaining why the transaction failed.
-This will be null if the transaction succeeded.
-You can find a list of failure codes [here](/overview/failed_transactions)
+If you are calling the createOneTimePayment endpoint and receive a status of FAILED, failure_reason is used instead of failure_code.
+The mappings are the same as listed [here](/overview/failed_transactions)

 ## Create Refund